 Morrisons has been trading publicly on the London Stock Exchange since 1967.
 The share price increased steadily for several decades before stagnating in the early 2000s.
 After Morrisons was able to integrate its acquired Safeway stores, the Morrisons share price hit new highs in the late 2000s.
 Shares peaked at 320p in 2007, but spent most of the mid-2010s bouncing around a 220p price level.

 The Morrisons share price has been volatile in response to the coronavirus pandemic, hitting a low of 164p before bouncing back to 200p within a few days.
-The current price of 192p represents a slight gain for the year.
+The shares are currently trading at around 183p, roughly the level they have held for most of the last year.

 Morrisons has been loved by investors for many years as a reliable dividend stock.
 The company pays out a quarterly dividend with a yield of 3.5% per year.
 Notably, Morrisons has not experienced any disruption to its dividend as a result of the coronavirus outbreak.
 The company has seen increased revenue, so its dividend should remain intact going forward.